Yousefx10/HTML-App-Inventor/project/notes.md

 - Add text in kit_space to know the selected kit is related to which screen.[DONE]

-- also add filter button in kit_space to display the kits that's related to specific screen only.
+- also add filter button in kit_space to display the kits that's related to specific screen only.[DONE]
 </details>